-Under the Project Benefits ranking criterion in Section V, applicants will be evaluated on how their proposed Brownfields cleanup project will advance the livability principles discussed below.
-In addition, the proposal will be evaluated on the extent to which it will lead to sustainable and equitable development outcomes as discussed below.
+Under the Project Benefits ranking criterion in Section IV.C.3.4., applicants will be evaluated on how their proposed Brownfield Cleanup project will advance and incorporate sustainable practices such as the HUD-DOT-EPA Livability Principles discussed below.
+In addition, the proposal will be evaluated on the extent to which it will lead to sustainable and equitable development outcomes and will address environmental justice challenges as discussed below.
+EPA encourages applicants to provide specific examples of how the proposed Brownfield